Voez: Release

 VOEZ was released on 26 May 2016 on the App Store for iOS devices and 2 June 2016 on Google Play for Android devices.
-The game is free to play and it features optional in-app purchases which allows users to purchase keys to unlock a song permanently.
-These keys can also be earned throughout the game by playing it.
+The game is free to play and it features optional in-app purchases which allows users to purchase keys to unlock songs.
+These keys can also be earned through gameplay.
 The game also features a free song rotation system which changes the song from being free to paid and vice versa at a certain date.
 The game was released for the Nintendo Switch in Japan and Europe on 3 March 2017, and in North America on 9 March 2017.
 As the game was initially still reliant on touch controls, it was incompatible with the Nintendo Switch's TV mode functionality and could not be played with button controls, though the update for version 1.3.1 added controller support and TV mode functionality.
 For the Switch, the game was made full-priced, but with no in-game purchases, so every song in the game is unlocked from the start.
 This version also removed the requirement to play online from the iOS/Android version.
 On 10 April 2018, VOEZ was removed from the Nintendo Switch eShop in North America, but it was later resubmitted.

 The game is continually updated with new playable songs, including Shovel Knight music for example.
 The Switch also still got an updated version, which received its first major content update in June 2017.
 A physical retail release for VOEZ in Japan was released in January 2018.

 Reception

 3 weeks after the game's debut, Rayark claimed there were more than 3 million total downloads of the app, with up to 900 thousand users playing daily.

 VOEZ received mainly positive reviews.
 Smartphone game review site TouchArcade gave a rating of 4.5 stars, stating "the game shines because of the way it does the core mechanics so well".
-Gaming review site Game Zebo gave a rating of 4.5 stars, praising the visuals of the game and how it affects the player's experience, citing "they're also very clean and crisp.
+Gaming review site GameZebo gave a rating of 4.5 stars, praising the visuals of the game and how it affects the player's experience, citing "they're also very clean and crisp.
 There's also a real feeling of energy to everything as columns move."

 Reviewing the Switch version, Ryan Craddock of Nintendo Life gave the game a "great" 8 out of 10, calling it "a beautiful rhythm game... that makes you want to keep going back for more."
 However, he did criticise the "quite repetitive" nature of the songs, while stating that the quality of the sound could be improved.